Moving from Invicti Enterprise to Invicti Platform

 - Past scans: historical scan data (including HTTP requests/responses and Scan Activity logs) isn't carried over.

 - Vulnerabilities: existing vulnerability records aren't carried over.
-Vulnerability data will populate fresh as you run new scans on the Invicti Platform.
+Vulnerability data populates fresh as you run new scans on the Invicti Platform.

 - Reports: saved historical reports aren't moved to the new platform.